Dental Implants: Are They Right For You?

-In the past, dentures and fixed bridgework were the standard options to help fill in the gaps, but dental have become a popular alternative in recent years, partly because of their more natural look.
-But replacing missing teeth is more than cosmetic. implants
+Although preserving teeth is always the first option, sometimes you have no choice.
+Tooth loss results from many causes -- accidents, gum disease, failed root canals or decay is common.
+This is where dental implants could be right for you.
+In the past, dentures and fixed bridgework were the standard options to help fill in the gaps, but dentalimplants have become a popular alternative in recent years, partly because of their more natural look.
+But replacing missing teeth is more than cosmetic.

 Once a tooth is lost, the alveolar bone in the jaw that supports the tooth begins to disintegrate, which can affect the structure of the face, including the jaw and its joints and muscles if many teeth are missing.
 Remaining teeth are negatively affected, causing shifting and issues with bite.
 This can result in difficulty chewing and poor nutrition, which is why it’s best to replace missing teeth as soon as possible.